Alpha-Guardian/Engram/docs/EXPERIMENTS.md

 - this is the clearest current public evidence that the same frozen-parent trunk pipeline can instantiate a new second-task capability line rather than only improve the current `LogiQA` surface
 - exact no-trunk and trained linear controls remain at the frozen-parent level on this benchmark
-- the current promoted surface transfers somewhat, but the dedicated parent-derived industrial line is stronger
+- the current accepted host surface transfers somewhat, but the dedicated parent-derived industrial line is stronger
 - because the benchmark is still small, this should be read as second-task capability-production evidence rather than proof of broad industrial generalization

 Source: